InsaLan/VPNator/README.md

 The subnet used within a tunnel is computed using that id.
 It must be an integer between `1` and `254`.
 The local host will take ip address 1 on that subnet on the interface corresponding with the VPN connection, and the VPN will take address 2.

+This file can be generated beforehand by [vpn_register.py](vpn_register.py), which will also register the VPNs to other useful locations, like in `/etc/hosts`.

 Note that, using Ansible's terminology, `vpn1` and so on are host names (which should ideally be aliased to ip addresses/resolvable domain names) list under the same "inventory".

 The `ansible_user` host variable is a documented ansible variable that indicates what user to log in as on that specific host.
 It is typically set to "debian", and when undefined that is the value taken.